Coldharbour Digital has gained substantial experience working with Linux and UNIX-like operating systems over a period of more than 28 years.

 Uniformity of server configuration is a key way to reduce infrastructure management costs, by eliminating ad hoc differences between servers.
 Once a system is working, it stays working.

-Better, stronger, faster, for significantly less then 6 million dollars.
+Better, stronger, faster, for significantly less than 6 million dollars.

 Server configuration management is performed using tools such as Puppet, Chef, Salt, Ansible, or CFEngine.
 At Coldharbour Digital, our favourite is Puppet, but any of these is a huge improvement over a manual approach.